Rational curvature invariants for 2-complexes: Irrigid complexes

 For each cyclic vertex group of $\curlyG$, choose a cyclic ordering on the incident edges.
 Since $X$ is irreducible, each non-peripheral cyclic vertex has at least two incident edges.
 Therefore, each edge is distinct from its successor in the cyclic order.
 Consider the double cover $X'=X_1\sqcup X_2$ of $X$ that consists of the disjoint union of two copies of $X$, corresponding to two copies $\curlyG_1$ and $\curlyG_2$ of $\curlyG$.
 We now build a new graph of groups $\curlyH$ by deleting all of the cyclic vertices and, for each edge group of $\curlyG_1$, identifying it with the next edge group of $\curlyG_2$ in the relevant cyclic order.

 The resulting graph of groups $\curlyH$ consists of surfaces glued along their boundary components and so, attaching 2-cells to each vertex group as they were attached in the two copies of $\curlyG$, it defines a group pair $(H,\curlyB)$ of surface type.
-By construction, there is an essential induced map of group pairs $(H,\curlyB)\to (F,\curlyA)$ so $(H,\curlyB)$ corresponds to an essential map $Y\to X$ for some 2-complex $Y$\footnote{This is where the fact that each edge group is distinct from its successor in the cyclic order is used.}.
+By construction, there is an induced map of group pairs $(H,\curlyB)\to (F,\curlyA)$.
+This induced map can be seen to be essential by examining normal forms in the natural graph-of-groups decompositions, \footnote{This is where the fact that each edge group is distinct from its successor in the cyclic order is used.} so $(H,\curlyB)$ corresponds to an essential map $Y\to X$ for some 2-complex $Y$.
 Since $(H,\curlyB)$ is of surface type, there is a surface $S$ and elementary equivalence $S\to Y$ by Culler's lemma.

 It remains to compute $\kappa(S)$.
 By Lemma \ref{lem: Branched coverings have equal average curvature}, $\kappa(X)=\kappa(X_1\sqcup X_2)$.
 Since $\curlyH$ is obtained from $\curlyG_1$ and $\curlyG_2$ by cutting and gluing infinite cyclic subgroups (which have Euler characteristic zero), it follows that $\chi(Y_{(1)})=2\chi(X_{(1)})$.
 Since each 2-cell of $X$ appears exactly twice in $X_1\sqcup X_2$ and hence twice in $Y$, it follows that $\Area(Y)=2\Area(X)$.
 Hence $\kappa(Y)=\kappa(X)$ and the result follows since $S\to Y$ is an essential equivalence. \end{proof}